 The divorce certificate is available from the New Hampshire Division of Vital Records Administration (DVRA), New Hampshire town or city clerks, or the New Hampshire Superior Court or Family Division courts.

 To make things confusing, some sources refer to a divorce decree when they really mean divorce certificate.
-If all you need to do is prove that you are divorced because you want, for example, to change your name after your divorce or you want to remarry, you need a divorce certificate.
+For example, if all you need to do is prove that you are divorced because you want to change your name after your divorce or you want to remarry, you need a divorce certificate.
 But if you want to register the custody orders from your divorce after a move to another state, then you need your divorce decree.

 PLEASE NOTE: There are several town websites in New Hampshire that have this wrong.
-They say you need a certified divorce decree to, for example, remarry.
+They say you need a certified divorce decree to remarry.
 We double-checked with Vital Records and all you need is the divorce certificate.
 You can use a certified divorce decree if you want to, but you don't need to.

 One more thing for out-of-state couples: make sure you have the right kind of certificate.
 Massachusetts, for example, has a couple of options but the one you need to prove in New Hampshire that you are divorced is the certificate of divorce absolute.
 Bottom line, call Vital Records to make sure you have what you need.

 For a divorce certificate, go to the Vital Records website or contact DVRA at: